WCRP-CMIP/mipcvs-wiki/docs/CMIP6Plus/Automations/creating_a_dispatch_automation.md

 # Creating a dispatch action

 A dispatch action is one where a call to the github API triggers an action, and consequently a script.
-Our usage case for CMIP6Plus is the submission of new data from a web from or API to update a file.
+Our usage case for CMIP6Plus is the submission of new data from a web form or API to update a file.

 ## How to  submit